-When Amit met Dr. Rajesh Khanna, Senior Consultant, Urology at Sitaram Bhartia Hospital in Delhi, he explained his condition in depth.
+When Amit met Dr. Mayank Uppal, consultant at Sitaram Bhartia, he explained his condition in depth.

-Upon learning of his persistent urge to urinate and difficulty in passing urine, Dr Khanna suspected kidney stones and suggested a few tests.
+Upon learning of his persistent urge to urinate and difficulty in passing urine, Dr. Mayank suspected kidney stones and suggested a few tests.

 Other kidney stone symptoms that people might experience are:

 - Intense pain in the back or side of abdomen, which may be intermittent

 - Blood in urine